• Skip to primary navigation

 Freelancing From Home with Kids

+Eventually, that textbook did get underway, and g-pterodactyl was in preschool full-time up until b-pterodactyl was born.
+Since b-pterodactyl was born and the textbook is done, we’ve again cut down to three half days of preschool for g-pterodactyl.
+In addition to the work reasons for cutting down on care, G-pterodactyl seemed to need more downtime at home.
 Finding time to work is complicated with b-pterodactyl always at home with me.
 Thankfully, he naps a lot (for now).
 When my work does flow, I’m struggling to get work done during naps and late into the night after bedtimes.
 When things get really bad–or good in terms of business–the pterodactyl’s two sets of Grandparents have been incredibly generous with their time.
 Unfortunately, both the wonderful sets of Grandparents are a good drive away, so this is not a long-term solution.
 Although one of the key reasons for our move from DC to the Seattle area was to be closer to them.
 I’m happy to say that my work quality has remained solid.
 (I feel pretty confident claiming that, after recently winning some illustration awards–yay!)
 Something has to give though, and I just haven’t been able to keep up with the business and marketing side of things as I should.
+Freelancing with kids under five can be ideal if you simply find equilibrium.

 Finding Equilibrium as a Freelancer